-- (1) The subdivision will result in the creation of no more than three commercial lots, and will not result in the creation of any additional residential lots; - (2) The subdivision does not require the extension of utilities (other than individual service lines) or other municipal facilities; - (3) No right-of-way dedication, no new streets, street improvements, or other required public improvements are is required, as specified in Article IV of this Chapter; and - (5) No new streets or street improvements are required.
+- (1) The subdivision will result in the creation of no more than three_lots; - (2) The subdivision does not require the extension of utilities (other than individual service lines) or other municipal facilities; - (3) No right-of-way dedication, no new streets, street improvements, or other required public improvements are is required, as specified in Article IV of this Chapter; and - (5) No new streets or street improvements are required.

 Sec.
 16-172192.
-One-step Minor Subdivision - procedure.
+One-stepMinor Subdivision-procedure.

-Subdivisions eligible for processing as minor subdivisions require only review, approval, and recording of a final plat in accordance with section 16-207Article III, Division 4 of this Chapter.
+Subdivisions eligible for processing as minor subdivisions require only review, approval, and recording of a final plat in accordance with section 16-207 Article III, Division 4 of this Chapter.